syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/risk-assessment/2016-04-04-about-risks.md

 layout: sub-page
 name: ra-why
 title: "About Risks"
-description: "Running a business means running risks"
-summary: "Running a business means running risks"
+description: "Healthy Workplaces - it's good business"
+summary: "Healthy Workplaces - it's good business"
 category: risk-assessment-tools
 case:
 lang: en
 ---

 <img src="/media/bridge-workers.jpg" style="width: 50%; margin: 0 0 2em 3em; float: right" />
-An entrepreneur is exposed to risks.
-The product in which you invest needs to succeed.
-What if your customers do not pay, or if there is a burglary at your premises?
-These are all risks and part of being an entrepreneur.
-As long as all is well, you and your employees will be able to earn a decent living.

-#### Aware of all the risks?

-Imagine you have an accident with one of your machines?
-An employee exposed to hazardous substances?
-Somebody is unable to work?
-This will cause production to halt or a reduction of staff.
+In every company or organisations numerous risks are present which can endanger the health of its employees.
+This could be an accident involving one of the machines, exposure to dangerous substances, repetitive strain injuries...
+All these can cause outages of staff and a throttled  production.
 Then there are still the costs for repairs and healthcare.
 Not to mention the danger to your reputation.

-These are substantial risks.
+### Safety at work - it's up to the boss

+In many countries employers are required by law to provide safe and healthy workplaces.
+Apart from legal considerations, it also makes sense from the economic perspective to keep employees healthy and motivated.

+To achieve this, many organisations are already using the instrument of **risk assessment**.
+Often considereable effort is put into this process, combined with a large paper trail.

+But what if a risk assessment could be performed with less effort, yet better structured?
+And what happens if your organisation evolves and you need to keep your documents on safety procedures up to date?

-<a href="#define-and-tackle" class="pat-scroll icon-right-open pat-button">You need to do a Risk Assessment…</a>
+<a href="#define-and-tackle" class="pat-scroll icon-right-open pat-button">Take a look at our Online Prevention Kit…</a>